na-na-hi/renget/archive/smgenlorePh2P2.md

    Morgana is confused at what that's supposed to mean, since Tiamat has no stated intent for mindless destruction, only rulership.
 Cliodhna points out intent =/= results.
    Merlin asks if there's any way to end the painful cycle outright; Cliodhna says that the Gods and Worshippower are like flames burning on semi-finite resources - you can't make it last forever, only temper and extend it so that the flame burns at the same rate as the fuel replenishes.
 Which inferrably means if 'some' of the Divine Realm wants to survive this loop (instead of Jormungandr just killing them all equally)... well a divine cull is still in order.
 These are da rulez - you can't get around them.
 They are the set-in-stone laws of this fictional narrative.
 No workarounds.
 We're gonna have some niggas dead by the end of this.
-   Morgana faints as she catches up to Merlins train of thouht (the two almost cordially friendly again), before Merlin suggests they need to get Tiamat in on this.
+   Morgana faints as she catches up to Merlins train of thought (the two almost cordially friendly again), before Merlin suggests they need to get Tiamat in on this.

 ***